 - In asymptomatic patients with elevated BP, routine screening for end-organ damage is not recommended.

-- In select patients (poor follow up) screening for elevated creatinine may identify renal injury
+- In select patients (poor follow-up) screening for elevated creatinine may identify the renal injury.

 The prognosis of patients with malignant hypertension is guarded.
-Five-year survivals of 75-84% have been reported with treatment; without treatment, the life expectancy is less than 24 months.
-Most deaths are a result of heart failure, stroke or renal failure.
+Five-year survivals of 75% to 84% have been reported with treatment; without treatment, the life expectancy is less than 24 months.
+Most deaths are a result of heart failure, stroke, or renal failure.

 Multiple complications can arise when target organs are affected, including encephalopathy, intracerebral hemorrhage, acute myocardial infarction, acute heart failure, pulmonary edema, unstable angina, dissecting aortic aneurysm, acute kidney injury, and vision loss.

 Most patients with severely elevated BP have no acute end-organ damage (hypertensive urgency).
 Nevertheless, some patients have signs and symptoms of acute, ongoing injury, which is recognized as hypertensive emergency or formerly as malignant hypertension.

 It is generally not recommended to decrease the BP too quickly or too much as ischemic damage can occur in vascular territories that have become habituated with the elevated level of BP.
 For most hypertensive emergencies, the MAP should be reduced gradually by approximately 10 to 20% within the first hour and by a further 5% to 15% over the next 24 hours, with a final goal of approximately 25% reduction compared with baseline.

 Many patients have poorly controlled essential or secondary hypertension.
 Thus, long-term management turns out to be the primacy once the hypertensive crisis has been addressed.

 Enhancing Healthcare Team Outcomes